joaoeudes7/Docker-Compose-Collection/Kong-Konga-Postgres/README.md

 docker-compose up
 ```

-Now your Kong will be installed next to Konga (GUI), see Konga by [clicking here](http://localhost:1337).
+Now the Kong will be installed installed with Konga (GUI), see Konga by [clicking here](http://localhost:1337).

 After done setting upstream endpoints and running dashboard, you should be able to get list of upstream endpoints via this endpoint: